 The build quality of the T3 plus is a big improvement over the previous T2 turbine model.
 The frame is thicker and more robust, the ear cups are sufficiently dense, if a little plasticky, but won't break from a few falls.
 The hinges feel a little loose but decently durable thanks to the metal build.

 These headphones are not very stable due to their weight and design.
 They're tight and won't move too much during casual listening sessions.
 The wireless design also prevents them from being yanked off your head because the audio cable got hooked by something.
 However, the ear cups are heavy and protrude quite a bit when on your head.
 This makes them sway and eventually fall during any kind of intense physical activities, like running or exercising.

-The Bludeio T3 Plus are a poor sounding pair of closed-back over-ear headphones.
 They have a poor bass, a poor mid-range and a mediocre treble.
 Additionally, their bass is excessively heavy and boomy, their mid-range is extremely recessed and non-existent, and their treble is uneven.
 They also don't have a good soundstage.
 But on the plus side, their performance is quite consistent across multiple users.

 These headphones only isolate passively.
 Thanks to the plush padding and tight fit, they create a decent seal around most ears.
 This allows them to block some high-frequency noise and keep leakage relatively low.
 However, it won't be enough to block the level of noise on busy public transits or on a noisy flight.
 But on the upside, they don't leak much, except at considerably high volumes.

 Poor isolation.
 These headphones don't have active noise cancellation and provide no isolation in the Bass Range.
 In the Mid Range they achieve an average reduction of about 10dB, and in the Treble Range a reduction of about 28dB.
 Both values being below average.